Advanced Finance

 • borrow the capital and buy the asset the debt shows up under the liabilities, the bought asset under assets.

-• lease the asset the lease rate shows up under expenses in the income statement, no impact on the Balanche Sheet.
+• lease the asset the lease rate shows up under expenses in the income statement, no impact on the Balance Sheet.

-Companies usually preferred the secondo option becasue, by keeping the new need off the balance sheet, they showed stronger financial metrics:
+Companies usually preferred the second option because, by keeping the new need off the balance sheet, they showed stronger financial metrics:

 • Lower Leverage: Debt-to-Equity ratios look lower